 #27 Erin McGill

 To enter, all you have to do is this:

 1. Leave a comment describing your favorite cocktail.
 (Yep, it’s that simple!)

 For up to 2 additional entries, you can do either or both of the following.
 Note: You must leave a separate comment for each optional entry.

-2. Follow Sinema on Twitter (@sinemanashville) and tweet “Win a 3-course dinner for 2 at the incredible new @sinemanashville from @betheats! http://bit.ly/T2XlWy”, then leave a comment telling me you’ve done so.
+2. Follow me on Twitter (@betheats) and tweet “Win a pair of tickets to @NashLifestyles Bartender Bash from @betheats! http://bit.ly/1pKB10j”, then leave a comment telling me you’ve done so.

-3. Like Sinema on Facebook and come back and tell me you did so (or just tell me you already do if that’s the case!)
+3. Like Eat.Drink.Smile. on Facebook and come back and tell me you did so (or just tell me you already do if that’s the case!)

-Contest ends on Friday, June 27th at noon CDT.
-Once the winner is chosen, I’ll make contact via email and post the name here on the blog.
-If they don’t respond within 48 hours, I’ll be forced to choose another, so be sure to check your email!
+Contest ends on Friday, August 15th at Noon CST.
+Once the winners are chosen, I’ll make contact via email and post here on the blog.
+If they don’t respond within 48 hours, I’ll be forced to choose others, so be sure to check your email!